will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 The basic idea of this formalism is that reads of any transactios will be determined based on *read states*, which are simply the states that the database passed through as it executed the transactions according to the execution ordering you defined.
 In a sense, this is more similar to the notion of serializability as classically defined i.e. in terms of your committed transactions conforming to *some* ordering that could have occurred which is consistent with the values observed by each transaction.

+Crooks model is able to allow for transactions observing concurrent transaction writes in different orders since it doesn't require strict ordering between transactions to disjoint keys?

 ---------------------------